AI Powered Search

 In this tutorial, you will learn:

-• Which metrics are collected and how they can be analyzed,
+* Which search results are collected and how they can be analyzed,

 In the next section, we will walk through the **AI Powered Search in Omnitron**, explaining how each configuration and monitoring tool can be used to manage and optimize the search experience.

-Omnitron provides a set of dedicated screens to monitor, analyze, and configure the AI Powered Search experience.
-These screens allow teams to understand how users search within the shop, evaluate search performance through metrics, and fine-tune AI behavior using configurable search plans and keywords.
+Omnitron provides a set of dedicated screens to **monitor, analyze, and configure** the AI Powered Search experience.
+These screens allow teams to understand how users search within the shop, evaluate search performance through search results, and fine-tune AI behavior using configurable search plans and keywords.

 The AI Powered Search module in Omnitron consists of **four main screens**: